almostearthling/whenever/README.md

 **whenever** is being thoroughly tested on Windows and Linux.
 It should work on Mac too, although I have no possibility to test it personally.
 On Windows, the build process is seamless as long as _Rust_ and all its dependencies are installed.

 On Linux, the build process might complain that some packages are missing: it mainly occurs because the "essential build tools" and the _development_ versions of some packages are not installed by default.
-Taking Debian as an example, the following packages mus be installed:
+Taking Debian as an example, the following packages must be installed:

 * _pkg-config_
 * _libx11-dev_